 Careers

-A Qualified Medication Technician is essential in providing patient care by giving medications under the guidance of licensed nurses.
-Given California’s growing elderly population and the rising need for healthcare professionals, training as a Qualified Medication Technician provides job security, opportunities for advancement, and attractive wages in nursing homes, assisted living facilities, and long-term care centers.
+A Medication Technician is essential in providing patient care by giving medications under the guidance of licensed nurses.
+Given California’s growing elderly population and the rising need for healthcare professionals, training as a Medication Technician provides job security, opportunities for advancement, and attractive wages in nursing homes, assisted living facilities, and long-term care centers.

 Notable Highlights

-- A Qualified Medication Technician is a healthcare trained and educated to give medications, monitor patient responses, and guarantee effective medication management in long-term care facilities.
+- A Medication Technician is a healthcare trained and educated to give medications, monitor patient responses, and guarantee effective medication management in long-term care facilities.

 - Medication Technician training program consists of 16 hours of classroom instruction, and 8 hours of hands-on lab practice.